mmmuscus/Shadow-Functions-Engine/README.md

 #define FOVROWS 21
 #define FOVCOLS 35
 ```
-**Usage:** These define the dimensions of the [FOV editors](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs), and also [the arrays that hold the information parsed from thoose editors](#3317-fov-arrays).
+**Usage:** These define the dimensions of the [FOV editors](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs), and also [the arrays that hold the information parsed from those editors](#3317-fov-arrays).

 **Notes:** These defines can be altered if someone wishes, but I dont think that is necessary.
 If however you are altering these please be wary, you can accidentaly set their values to numbers that [could mess with the rendering of the newScreen array](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays), or these values [could indirectly negatively affect the map of the world](#2231-how-to-use-the-map-editor).
 ### 3.1.3.
 WORLDROWS and WORLDCOLS